 These pathways are described in mechanistic terms in our web pages dealing with sphingoid bases, as important structural features of the latter (double bonds, etc.) are introduced only when they are incorporated into ceramides.
-In brief in animals, sphinganine is coupled to a long-chain fatty acid to form dihydroceramide by means of one of six ceramide synthases in the endoplasmic reticulum mainly, before the double bond is introduced into position 4 of the sphingoid base.
-Of these, ceramide synthase 2 is most abundant and is specific for CoA esters of very-long-chain fatty acids (C{20} to C{26}) synthesised by elongases in the endoplasmic reticulum; it is most active in the central nervous system.
+In brief in animals, sphinganine is coupled to a long-chain fatty acid to form dihydroceramide by means of one of six ceramide synthases in the endoplasmic reticulum mainly, before the double bond is introduced into position 4 of the med to be University) der Section 3 of UGC Act, 1956 )

+sphingoid base.
+Of these, ceramide synthase 2 is most abundant and is specific for CoA esters of very-long-chain fatty acids (C20 to C26) synthesised by elongases in the endoplasmic reticulum; it is most active in the central nervous system.
 Ceramide synthase 1 is specific for 18:0 and is located exclusively in brain and skeletal muscle, ceramide synthase 3 is responsible for the unusual ceramides of skin and testes, and ceramide synthases 5 and 6 generate 16:0-containing ceramides.